 Fishing Blind Pass

 It’s not uncommon for the fishing in Blind Pass to be of the “a hit on every cast” variety.
 This usually happens during the warm months, in the morning, with a strong current, and when schools of white bait are present.
 Start by catching some.
 If you’re targeting Spanish mackerel and lady fish, cast the bait out with little or no weight.
 Let the current carry it along.
 If you’d like to hook a redfish or snook, add more weight.
-A smaller round weight will allow the the bait to roll along the bottom covering more ground.
+A smaller round weight allows the the bait to roll along the bottom covering more ground.
 If you want the bait to stay in the same place, add more weight.
-Many of the hits will be from whiting and other less spectacular fish, but prized game fish will show up as well.
+Many of the hits will be from whiting and other less spectacular fish, but prized game fish show up as well.

 Of course there are other ways to fish Blind Pass.
-Small fast moving lures will rack up the mackerel when they come crashing through.
-Jigs and slower lures will entice redfish and snook to bite.
+Small fast moving lures rack up the mackerel when they come crashing through.
+Jigs and slower lures entice redfish and snook to bite.
 I’ve seen fly fishermen with bent rods, including one with a big tarpon attached.
 Shark fishermen often use a ladyfish as bait, a balloon as a float, and let the out flowing tide carry their monster catching rig into the gulf.